conekta-examples/hello-conekta-ruby-subscription/readme.md

-## Conekta API 1.0.0 in Rails 4.1
+## Charge on demand with Conekta API 1.0.0 in Rails 4.1

-#### This app is an example of how to create a simple payment using Ruby on Rails with Conekta API 1.0.0
+#### This app is an example of how to create a Customer and make charges using Ruby on Rails with Conekta API 1.0.0

 To run you need: